gradle/gradle/design-docs/features/build-platform/README.md

 ### Implementation

 - Extend the JSON parsing code by logic to resolve the Gradle version compatibility.
-- The value of the compatible Gradle version can only be a concrete version number e.g. `2.8` .
+- The value of the compatible Gradle version can only be a concrete version number e.g. `2.8`.
+- Validate the compatible Gradle version.
     - Determine the version of the Gradle version executing the build.
     - Compare the parsed Gradle version value with the Gradle runtime value.
     - Compatibility checks need to happen before the executing the provided init script.
     - If the Gradle version is not compatible fail the build with an appropriate error message.
 - Document functionality in user and DSL guide.
 Provide a usage sample for the Gradle distribution.

 ### Test cases

-- If no compatible Gradle version is defined in the build platform meta-data, then nothing has to be done.
+- If no compatible Gradle version is defined in the build platform meta-data, then no validation needs to happen.
 - The JSON parsing logic can read the compatible Gradle version attribute.
     - Throw an exception if the version format is invalid.
 - Gradle runtime version and Gradle compatible version can be compared.